 Multiply the script pauses by the indicated percentage to decrease or increase pause values.
 This factor is applied to the

 pause() statement after all other calculations regarding pauses have taken place.

 Disabling event logging stops timings from being created, as these timings are collected from the event logs after a test finishes.
 This option is useful when running a test intended as background load where timings might not be relevant.

-The Background scripts options tab contains a timeout option.
+The Background scripts options tab contains an Automatic stop timeout option.
 This option enables you to specify how long to wait before a background script is forcibly stopped if it is still running at the end of the script, iteration, or workflow.

 Virtual User Type Runtime Settings

 Some VU types may possess additional type-specific runtime settings.
 These types appear as extra tabs.
 For information on runtime settings specific to a VU type, see the relevant VU chapter within this user guide.